Become an adjunct faculty member at a top 100 university and play a pivotal role in shaping the emerging practitioners in your field!

 - Recognition of professional accomplishment in an area of expertise related to course or courses offered within the program you are applying to teach.

 - Publication or professional presentations in the program related field.

 - Completion of an education or training program on adult learning or internship/mentorship that addresses adult learning principles and practices.

 4-8 students = $2,784

 15-23 students = $4,360

 Applications are currently being accepted and reviewed for the 2022-2023 academic year.
 Preference will be given to early applications.

 Candidates must apply online through jobs.du.edu to be considered.
 Only applications submitted online will be accepted.

-- Cover letter outlining your interest in teaching at University College and the Environmental Policy and Management program
+- Cover Letter outlining your interest in teaching at University College and qualifications

 All offers of employment are based upon satisfactory completion of a criminal history background check.